Clooos/Bubble-Card/README.md

 8. Go back on your dashboard and click on the icon at the right top corner then on `Edit dashboard`
 9. You can now click on `Add card` in the bottom right corner and search for `Bubble Card` or `Bubble Pop-up`

-If it's not working, just try to clear your browser cache.
+If it's not working, try to clear your browser cache.

 Coming soon in the HACS default repo (still waiting for validation).